artoonie/rcvis/README.md

 # Either have OFFLINE_MODE=True
 export OFFLINE_MODE=True

+# The following fields are optional, though you will
+# have limited functionality without them.

 # Or set up an AWS bucket and enter your credentials
 # export OFFLINE_MODE=False
 # export AWS_STORAGE_BUCKET_NAME=''